-Facebook removes 4 pages from InfoWars and Alex Jones
+YouTube, Apple and Facebook remove content from InfoWars and Alex Jones

 InfoWars did not immediately respond to a request for comment sent outside business hours.

+But in a message posted Monday on Twitter, Jones encouraged users to access live streams directly from the InfoWars website.
+He described it as "the one platform that they CAN'T ban."

-The website is notorious for spreading demonstrably false information and conspiracy theories on a host of issues.
+InfoWars is notorious for spreading demonstrably false information and conspiracy theories on a host of issues.
 It has suggested that the Sandy Hook massacre was a hoax, and that the September 11 terrorist attacks were an inside job orchestrated by the US government.

 For weeks, Facebook has suffered a public relations crisis over how it handles misinformation and false news on its platforms.
 The company said the removal of the four pages on Monday was unrelated.